hashgraph/hedera-mirror-node/README.md

 -   The signature and record files are then uploaded from the nodes to Amazon S3 and Google File Storage.

 -   This mirror node software downloads signature files from either S3 or Google File Storage.
--   The signature files are validated to ensure more than 2/3 of the nodes in the address book (stored in a `0.0.102` file) have the same signature.
+-   The signature files are validated to ensure at least 1/3 of the nodes in the address book (stored in a `0.0.102` file) have the same signature.
 -   For each valid signature file, the corresponding record file is then downloaded from the cloud.
 -   Record files can then be processed and transactions and records processed for long term storage.